rachit-mishra/geopolitics_gdelt_insights/CONTRIBUTING.md

 # Contributing to Geopolitics Streaming Project

 We welcome contributions from the community!
-Here’s how you can help:
+Here’s how you can help: (kafka, spark streaming source code is up, the data being streamed from topics along with the transoformers models need to be massaged with scores etc. and written to a sink - ScyllaDB etc., which is WIP, meanwhile feel free to collaborate in any capacity)

 1. **Fork the Repository:**
    Create your own fork and clone it locally.